-Insomnia is common in the early stages of addiction treatment, but recent research at Caron Treatment Centers suggests that persistent and prolonged insomnia puts people at higher risk of relapse.
+Insomnia is common in the early stages of addiction treatment, such as the initial stages of alcohol addiction treatment, but recent research at Caron Treatment Centers suggests that persistent and prolonged insomnia puts people at higher risk of relapse.

 For example, Caron conducted two pilot studies, each with 50 participants -- one cohort of 50 participants was in treatment for alcohol use disorder, while the other cohort of 50 were diagnosed with an opioid use disorder.
 In both cohorts, fNIRS tests conducted weeks into treatment were able to predict future relapses over 80 percent of the time.
 The research is still in its early stages, but an ability to reliably predict relapse would be an astounding leap forward, enabling us to move proactively in prevention.